jbowdre/runtimeterror/content/posts/the-slash-page-scoop/index.md

 {{- end }}
 ```

-Basically: if it's the [tags](/tags/) archive page, it will list out all the tags in a compact way.
-If it's some other taxonomy page,
+1. The [tags](/tags/) archive (list of all tags) uses a very condensed format for displaying all the tags in one place.
+2. Other archives of taxonomy pages (like the list of all [categories](/categories/)) have the